-Emphasis of matter - going concern
+Emphasis of matter - material uncertainty related to going concern

-In forming our opinion on the financial statements, which is not modified, we have considered the adequacy of the disclosure made in note 1.2 to the financial statements concerning the company's ability to continue as a going concern.
-The conditions explained in notes 1.3, 16 and 20 indicate the existence of material uncertainties which may cast significant doubt about the company's ability to continue as a going concern.
-The financial statements do not include the adjustments that would result if the company was unable to continue as a going concern.
+We draw attention to note 1.2 in the financial statements, which indicates that there exists material uncertainty over the ultimate exposure to future claims, related reinsurance recoveries and run-off expenses.
+As stated in note 1.2, these events or conditions, along with the other matters as set forth in notes 1.3, 16 and 19, indicate that a material uncertainty exists that may cast significant doubt on the group's ability to continue as a going concern, and that the financial statements do not include the adjustments that would result if the group was unable to continue as a going concern.
+Our opinion is not modified in respect of this matter.